rust-lang/book/nostarch/chapter03.md

 #### Grouping Values into Tuples

-A tuple is a general way of grouping together some number of other values with distinct types into one compound type.
+A tuple is a general way of grouping together some number of other values with a variety of types into one compound type.

 We create a tuple by writing a comma-separated list of values inside parentheses.
-Each position in the tuple has a distinct type, and the types of the different values in the tuple do not have to be the same.
+Each position in the tuple has a type, and the types of the different values in the tuple don’t have to be the same.
 We’ve added optional type annotations in this example:

 Filename: src/main.rs